mendix/docs/content/howto/mobile/native-local-notifications.md

 ## 1 Introduction

 This how-to will teach you to build local notifications for native applications.
-Local notifications will only allow you to schedule and send notifications confined to one mobile device, and do not use an internet connection.
-An example of a local notification might be an alarm app which sends a notification after an amount of time has elapsed.
+Local notifications will only allow you to schedule and send notifications confined to one mobile device.
+These notifications do not use an internet connection.
+One use of a local notification might be an alarm app which sends a notification after an amount of time has elapsed.

 **This how-to will teach you how to do the following:**